Bradshaw/spaceshipsin.space/sources/markdown/out/lancer/operation-blackbox.md

 Feeling betrayed, she joined the fledgling colony, and put her logistical management skills to good use, helping coordinate the construction of a new home in this otherwise inhospitable region.
 She's one of the few who have seen Arkab-Goodun grow since the beginning, and while she's retired from her duties to the *Admiral*, her opinion and wisdom are often sought out.

 Her long, greying hair is braided by the children she likes to tell stories to.
-She wears her trusty flight jacket, patched up with colourful pieces of fabric, a simple white t-shirt bearing the logo of her favourite eatery, and the bottom half of an engineer's jumpsuit, held up with a pair of red suspenders.
-Half way up one of the suspender straps is a USO first officer's insignia, belonging to an old friend, maybe?
+She wears her trusty flight jacket, patched up with colourful pieces of fabric, on top of her blue overalls.
+Half way up one of the overall straps is a USO first officer's insignia, belonging to an old friend, maybe?

 ### Mieke
+A scientist who came across some information about an artifact designed by an NHP.
+During their research on this artifact, they attracted the attention of a mysterious group that sent mercenaries to kill them.
+They escaped by uploading their consciousness to their NHP and taking control of a Bridgegap Automation subaltern.
+They stand tall and lanky, head and shoulders above most people they meet, their thin frame punctuating the space in which they stand.
+When they're not wearing a lab coat, they like to wear long, floral robes in firey colours.
+#### Subaltern Form
 A subaltern, controlled by an NHP simulating the consciousness of the human being once called Mieke.
-They were a scientist, and came across some information about an artifact designed by an NHP.
-During their research, they attracted the attention of a mysterious group that sent mercenaries to kill them.
-They escaped by uploading their consciousness to their NHP and taking control of a Bridgegap Automation subaltern.
 Their current body is a BA *Craftsman* subaltern, a unit designed for building and repairing bespoke equipment, outfitted with four high-precision arms and an array of tools.
+This unit bears a Clark & Western livery in signature blue and yellow, the company they were originally destined for.

 ## Places
 ### Jindal IV (Station)